threewebcode/W3/language/rust/README.md

 A scalar type represents a single value.
 An integer is a number without fractional component.
 Compound types can group multiple values into one type.
 A tuple is a generic way of grouping together a number of types into one component type.

+The statments are the instructions that perform actions and do not return a value.
+The expressions are evaludated to a result value.
+Ownership is a set of rules that govern how a program manages memory.
+Memory is managed through a system of ownership with a set of rules that the compiler checks.

+Patterns can be made up of literal values, variable names, wildcard, and many other things.
+The values can be wrapped in the body of enumeration items.
+The match clause examines each enum type and pass the values to the matched branch.

+When the code organization should be considered, the path, module, crate and package should be adopted and applied.
+The codes are break down into small units and grouped together.
+The vector, string and hash map are the collection data structures from standard libraries.
+The revoverable errors are handled by the Result enum type.
+There are two instances of Result types.
+The Success is used in the positive situation while the Error type is used in the wrong situation.